Jeffresh/medic-database-checking/README.md

 28<= age <=30 and the second automata accept words with age < 30, so the combination of both is the first automata with a restriction on the age=  28<= age < 30.

-To finish we will add the automata of "City", to accept the complete structure:
+To finish we will add the automata of "City", to accept the complete structure, and finish our DFA:

 ![complete_automata](/assets/dfa-automata-product-renamed-city.jpg)